-(iv) Means of access and egress to the facility (in so far as this isn’t covered by (iii) above) which must include pedestrian and vehicular access to a highway adopted by the highways authority or a highway that is in the process of being adopted by the Highways Authority.
+Means of access and egress to the facility (in so far as this isn’t covered by (iii) above) which must include pedestrian and vehicular access to a highway adopted by the highways authority or a highway that is in the process of being adopted by the Highways Authority.

-(v) The Brief shall define the proposed extent of the site on which the facility is to be located and the land which is proposed to be transferred to the CMO pursuant to this Deed by reference to a HM Land Registry compliant plan.
+The Brief shall define the proposed extent of the site on which the facility is to be located and the land which is proposed to be transferred to the CMO pursuant to this Deed by reference to a HM Land Registry compliant plan.

-4. The building
+The building